squattingmonk/nasher/README.md

     - default (Windows): `nwnsc.exe`
 - `nssFlags`: the default flags to use on packages
     - default: `-lowqey`
+    - note: since nwnsc can read the `NWN_ROOT` environment variable to find your NWN install, it is preferable to use that rather than passing the location through `nssFlags`.
+If `NWN_ROOT` is set (or if nasher can find your NWN install without it), nwnsc should work fine using the default values of `-lowqey`.
 - `nssChunks`: the maximum number of scripts to process with one call to nwnsc
     - default: `500`
     - note: set this to a lower number if you run into errors about command